John Christopher Muran

-John Christopher Muran (born December 4, 1961 in New York) is an American clinical psychologist and psychotherapy researcher.
+John Christopher Muran (born December 4, 1961, in New York) is an American clinical psychologist and psychotherapy researcher.

 Education

 John Christopher Muran graduated cum laude from The Hotchkiss School in 1980 and Hamilton College in 1984.
 He completed a doctorate in combined professional-scientific psychology at Hofstra University in 1989.
 He also completed postdoctoral training in cognitive therapy at the Clarke Institute of Psychiatry (University of Toronto) in 1990 and in psychoanalysis at the New York University Postdoctoral Program in 1998.

 Career

-He is a Full Professor at the Gordon F. Derner School of Psychology, Adelphi University, where he holds the appointment of Associate Dean and served as training director for the doctoral program in clinical psychology (2009-2021).
-He is also Principal Investigator and Director of the Brief Psychotherapy Research Program at Mount Sinai Beth Israel (since 1990), which has been supported by grants from the National Institute of Mental Health, and is on faculty at Icahn School of Medicine at Mount Sinai.
+He is Dean of the Gordon F. Derner School of Psychology, Adelphi University (founded as the first-university based professional school), where he holds the appointment of full professor and served as training director for the doctoral program in clinical psychology (2009-2021).
+He is also Principal Investigator of the Psychotherapy Research Program at Mount Sinai Beth Israel (since 1990), which has been supported by grants from the National Institute of Mental Health, and is on faculty at Icahn School of Medicine at Mount Sinai.
+In addition, he is on the teaching faculty of the NYU Postdoctoral Program.

-Muran's work has concentrated on the following topics: psychotherapy integration and difference, therapeutic relationship and therapeutic alliance, therapist position and experience, treatment impasse and failure, performance under pressure, theories on self, identity politics and intersubjectivity.
-He has published over 150 papers and 10 books, including The Therapeutic Alliance (2010; with Jacques Barber), Dialogues on Difference (2007), Self-Relations in the Psychotherapy Process (2001), and Negotiating the Therapeutic Alliance (2000; with Jeremy Safran).
+Muran's work has concentrated on the following topics: psychotherapy integration and difference, therapeutic relationship and therapeutic alliance, therapist position and experience, treatment impasse and failure, performance under pressure, theories on self, and intersubjectivity.
+He has published over 200 papers and 10 books, including Alliance-Focused Training (2026; with colleagues), Therapist Performance under Pressure (2020; with Catherine Eubanks), The Therapeutic Alliance (2010; with Jacques Barber), Dialogues on Difference (2007), Self-Relations in the Psychotherapy Process (2001), and Negotiating the Therapeutic Alliance (2000; with Jeremy Safran).